Jason2866/mklittlefs_esp32/README.md

   - LFS_NAME_MAX
   - possibly others

-To see the default values of these options, check `MAkefile` file in this repository.
+To see the default values of these options, check `Makefile` file in this repository.

 To override some options at build time, pass extra `CPPFLAGS` to `make`.
 You can also set `BUILD_CONFIG_NAME` variable to distinguish the built binary: